 What are the key attributes that drive their choice of supplier?
 Different personas might look for different qualities e.g. one might look for price, while another might look for one-on-one support.

 What are the things that they are looking to achieve in their role?
 For example: are they looking to streamline processes or are they looking to build a partnership with a supplier?

 What are their needs?

 What does our persona need to be able to succeed in their job and achieve their goals?
 How can we support them with this?
 For example, our persona might need a supplier who has an easy ordering system so that they can quickly and efficiently get on with their job.

 What are their pain points?

-Are there any areas where a supplier is not meeting our personas needs?
-Are there any key challenges they are facing which we as their supplier can help them overcome?
+Are there any areas where a supplier is not meeting our persona’s needs?
+Are there any key challenges they are facing that we as their supplier can help them overcome?

 Which brands are they using?